KennyD4Christ/what-happens-when/README.rst

 resolving the other domain, and follows all steps up to this point for that domain.
 The ``Host`` header in the request will be set to the appropriate server name instead of ``google.com``.

+Building Upon the Foundation: Content Security Policy (CSP)

+The HTTP protocol establishes the communication channel between the browser and server.
+However, an additional layer of security is often implemented using Content Security Policy (CSP).
+Think of CSP as a set of security instructions included by the server within its HTTP response.
+These instructions, conveyed through specific directives within the Content-Security-Policy header, dictate what resources (scripts, images, stylesheets, etc.) can be loaded from that domain and others.

+CSP Directives: Defining Security Rules

+These directives act as the building blocks of your website's security policy.
+Let's explore some common directives:

+default-src: Sets the default policy for loading various resources like scripts, images, and fonts.
+script-src: Specifies authorized sources for executable scripts on the page.
+style-src: Defines permitted sources for stylesheets.
+img-src: Restricts where images can be loaded from.
+connect-src: Determines allowed domains for network requests (e.g., AJAX, WebSockets).
+Additional directives control other resources like fonts, iframes, and plugins.
+Enforcing Security: How Browsers Interpret CSP

+Once the browser receives the CSP header from the server, it parses the directives and enforces the defined security policy.
+If a web page attempts to load or execute a resource that violates the policy, the browser will block or restrict it based on the specific directive.

+Reporting Mechanism: Identifying Potential Issues

+CSP offers more than just enforcement.
+It can also provide valuable insights into potential security issues.
+The report-uri directive or the Content-Security-Policy-Report-Only header allows website owners to specify a URL where violation reports are sent.
+By analyzing these reports, website administrators can identify potential vulnerabilities and take corrective measures to strengthen their website's security posture.

 HTTP Server Request Handle
 --------------------------